 Reduce, reuse, recycle: the mantra of the preachy “environmentalists” in their earthy get-up and ever-so-slightly self-righteous gaze.
-Don’t get me wrong; I appreciate their efforts and their commitment to Mother Earth, however misguided their attempt to save her.
+Don’t get me wrong, I appreciate their efforts and their commitment to Mother Earth.
 I am a strong believer in forming my opinions based on well-researched evidence, and a minimal amount of research into the true causes of our world’s issues led me to a well, so deep and hidden, that everyone is falling right into it.
 In truth, the number two pollutant of the flowing rivers and evergreen forests (right behind oil) is the fashion industry.

 Photo: The Guardian

 While most people don’t condone the idea of a sweatshop, many don’t understand that almost all of the clothing an average American buys was made by a person, usually a woman, in an uncomfortably hot room filled with other people.
 This person has no workers’ benefits and no say in how much they’re paid, which is very little (let’s not even get into the pollution and filth it pours into the environment: do your own research).
 If they protest against anything, from wages to working conditions, they are fired with the promise that there is someone who wants their job more (a chilling thought reminiscent of early 1900s America).
 We can blame the industry and the big businesses like Forever 21 and American Apparel (some of the worst) for cutting corners and being generally shady as fuck, but ultimately they are just trying to achieve what every business is trying to achieve: profit.
 It comes down to our responsibility as a consumer to purchase things that are responsible and ethical, and that requires an entire culture shift.